Core Genomic testing

 It is essential that the referring clinician provides sufficient clinical information to assist in the interpretation of any findings (ie a copy of a recent clinical letter).

-Sample requirements: 2-4 mls blood in EDTA or DNA samples
+Sample requirements: 2-4 mls blood in EDTA or DNA samples.
+2-4 mls blood in Lithium Heparin for tests requiring karyotyping.

 Target Reporting times